COMMUNITY RESEARCH ASSISTANTSHIP PROGRAM

 Enhance your data capacity

 The Community Research Assistantship (CRA) program application process has completed for the 2019-2020 academic year.
-Applications for the 2020-2021 academic year will be announced in May/June 2020.
+Next round of applications coming summer 2020.

 The Community Research Assistantship (CRA) Program places DIP-trained graduate research assistants from the University of Southern Maine in community organizations to support their applied research and evaluation efforts.
 Through this program, community organizations are able to enhance their data capacity with a fully funded graduate assistant who can focus exclusively on their evaluation work.
 Graduate students get the opportunity to work with an outside partner, receive professional development and mentorship with the DIP, and develop applied research and program evaluation skills in the social sector.